Ahacad/oldahacad.github.io/posts/linux/WIPVim-the-IDE.md

 published: true
 ---

-This post teaches to turn neovim into powerful IDE like editors.
+This post teaches you how to turn neovim into powerful IDE like editors.
 I'v been using neovim to hack for two years!
 Vim is by far the best editor I ever find, because itself is actually not just an editor but **a model** for editors, it's like a philosophy, editing based on modes and a great